Perfectionism psychology research: what 30 years of science really shows

 What you will learn

-- How socially prescribed perfectionism has increased 33% over 30 years while mental health problems have worsened
+• How socially prescribed perfectionism increased 32% over roughly 30 years while mental health problems have worsened

 Key takeaways

-- Socially prescribed perfectionism increased 33% over 30 years while mental health declined, with self-oriented (+10%) and other-oriented (+16%) dimensions also rising [1].
+• Socially prescribed perfectionism increased 32% over roughly 30 years while mental health declined, with self-oriented (+10%) and other-oriented (+16%) dimensions also rising [1].

-- CBT targeting perfectionistic concerns (not standards) reduces anxiety and depression while preserving ambition for excellence [8].
+• Face-to-face CBT targeting perfectionistic concerns (not standards) reduces anxiety and depression while preserving ambition for excellence; online self-help CBT reduces perfectionism itself but does not produce significant anxiety and depression changes [8].

 The perfectionism paradox: why rising standards haven’t improved our mental health